-(Students who plan to transfer a completed Associate's degree should review the Communication Completion Degree information below.)
+(Students who plan to transfer a completed Associate's degree should review the Communication Completion Degree Information below.)

-A Degree for the 21st Century
+A Degree for the 21st-Century

-The Bachelor of Science degree in Communication provides students a choice of two concentrations: Integrated Marketing Communication and Media Communication.
-This multidisciplinary program draws upon courses from multiple colleges, providing students the expertise needed to develop highly desirable skills from the College of Technology in visual communication, digital publishing, and multimedia design, with classes from the College of Business in marketing and public relations and the College of Art and Sciences in technical and news writing, communication theory, and media studies.
+The Bachelor of Science degree in Communication provides students a choice of three concentrations: Digital Journalism, Public Relations and Strategic Communication, and Visual Communication, with embedded certificates: Technical Communication, Social Media, and Graphic Design.
+This multidisciplinary program draws upon courses from multiple colleges, providing students the expertise needed to develop highly desirable skills from the College of Technology in visual communication, digital publishing, and multimedia design, with classes from the College of Business in marketing and public relations and the College of Art and Sciences in technical and news writing, social media, communication theory, and media studies.

 This career-oriented program is practical in its approach rather than theoretical.
 It caters to the 21st-century Communications professional.
 It serves the new or veteran Communication practitioner and satisfies the Wilmington University mission by offering real-life skills that stimulate competitiveness in the variety of communication skills.
-The Communication courses are taught by highly qualified faculty who are practitioners in the field.
+The communication courses are taught by highly qualified faculty who are practitioners in the field.
 By utilizing the rich experience of actual communication practitioners, students are prepared to begin or continue their careers.